 How you take in fuel during a run makes a difference and therefore is also something to practice in training.
-I “sip” at my gels over the duration of a mile or so (this pouch reseals so I don’t make a mess) and take water with them to improve gastric emptying.
-With the sipping method (or slowly eating a pack of chews or food), you reduce the volume hitting your stomach all at once, which in turn improves the rate of digestion and reduces GI distress.
+Unless the gel states otherwise, take water with them to improve gastric emptying.
+Some runners prefer the sipping method (or slowly eating a pack of chews or food) to reduce the volume hitting your stomach all at once, which in turn improves the rate of digestion and reduces GI distress.

 Ideally, you want to rehearse your exact race day fueling strategy at least twice in training.
 This best occurs during 18-22 mile runs for the marathon and 12-14 mile runs for the half marathon.
 You also want to practice taking in your fuel at goal race pace if possible, since faster running burns more carbohydrates but can also lead to more stomach upset.

 The culprit of GI distress on a run isn’t always related to fueling – it may be caused by dehydration and electrolyte imbalance.
 Dehydration and electrolyte imbalance can cause stomach cramping, nausea, and other GI issues – not to mention the risk of dangerous medical conditions such as hyponatremia (too little sodium in the bloodstream).